 Take extra care of remote workers’ wellbeing

-If you’re not in the same building, it’s hard to see if someone is feeling down, disengaged or looking a bit poorly.
+If you’re not in the same building, it’s hard to see if someone is feeling down, disengaged or looking poorly.
 So, remote organisations need to give more thought to this.

-We give everyone a subscription to the Calm mindfulness app and we pay for a free, confidential employee assistance programme, which can also arrange 1-1 counselling if needed.
-Ultimately, our commitment to employee wellbeing is backed by private medical insurance.
-We also work with HR Revolution, who provide excellent outsourced HR support.
+We give everyone a subscription to the Calm mindfulness app, and we pay for a free, confidential employee assistance programme, which can also arrange 1-1 counselling if needed.
+Ultimately, our commitment to employee well-being is backed by private medical insurance.

 But you can’t outsource everything.
 So we have our own, wonderful Chief Happiness Officer.
-She has monthly calls with everyone with a focus on morale, engagement and helping people through peaks and troughs of working life.
-She also runs our company events and does monthly surveys to give me and team leaders an anonymised overview of how we’re doing.
+She has monthly calls with everyone with a focus on morale, engagement and helping people through the peaks and troughs of working life.
+She also runs our company events and does monthly surveys to give team leaders and me an anonymised overview of how we’re doing.

 Understand the true costs and benefits of remote working

-I would make a strong argument that changing your work pattern shouldn’t just be a reaction to COVID-19, it’s actually a Good Thing in itself.
+I would argue that changing your work pattern shouldn’t just be a reaction to COVID-19, it’s a Good Thing in itself.

 It’s not about the money.
-At Articulate, we spend more money to make remote working effective than we save by not having an office.
+At Articulate, we spend more money to make remote working effectively than we save by not having an office.
 Our costs include: